 In terms of per cent the maximum mark in each study is 100 and the minimum or passing mark is 60.
 The mark in each course is determined by the instructor, who, however, does not report the grades in numbers but in groups.
 Each class is divided into five groups, of which Group I. indicates work of exceptionally high quality; Group II. indicates work of superior quality, but somewhat lower than that of the first group.
-Groups I. and II. are considered "honor" groups.
 Group III. indicates work of medium or average quality.
 Group IV. indicates work of an inferior quality, but above passing; and Group V. indicates a failure or condition.
 Students in Group V. are divided into two classes; those who are allowed to remove the failure by a re-examination, and those who have failed so badly that in order to obtain credit the course must be repeated and the examination passed.
-The former failure is indicated by Group V. c, and the later by Group V. f.
+The former failure is indicated by Group V c, and the latter by Group V f.